 Note: you can click on the map to enlarge it.

-On the map above, you can see three hiking track.
+On the map above, you can see three hiking tracks.

 - The red path is the shortest hike.
 It takes about fifteen minutes, and it is also an accessible trail.

 - The green trail takes about an hour.
-And it leads you through most of the POI on top of the Tel.
+And it leads you through most of the points of interest on top of the Tel.

 - The black pathway is the longest of the three.
-It adds several POI to the green trail, and it takes about an hour and a half.
+It adds several points of interest to the green trail, and it takes about an hour and a half.

 Note: the name of this national park includes the word Tel.
 Tel is a hill created by many generations of people living and rebuilding on the same spot.
 You can find additional information at Tel Megiddo National Park.

 While we are in this section, I want to show a trail map of this area.
 And if you want to learn more about this map and other digital resources, check out Israel Hiking Maps.

 Note: this is a photo from our trail map.
 We had it with us since we wanted to make a combined hike of Tel Yodfat and Mount Atzmon.

 Here is an interactive map from israelhiking.osm.org.il, where the Tel Yodfat and Mount Atzmon track is marked.
 The marked trail length is 4.7 km, and it includes a total of 266 meters climb.

-If you are reaching by car, then enter the “Tel Yodfat National Park” into Waze or Google Maps, and it will take you to the free parking near the Tel.
+If you are reaching by car, enter the “Tel Yodfat National Park” into Waze or Google Maps, and it will take you to the free parking near the Tel.

 The road to Tel Yodfat is the same as Yodfat itself up to the point where you leave road #7955 and turn to the city.
 Soon after the #7955 turn, you will see a turn to the left with the sign to the Tel.
 Following that dirt road for five minutes will lead you to the Tel.